uiuc-ling-cl/uiuc-ling-cl.github.io/ling490_dsp/syllabus.md

 #### Late work

-In-class exercises during a lab session must be turned in before 12:00:00 the **first** Friday after lab session takes place.
+In-class exercises during a lab session must be turned in before 12:00:00 the **first** Friday after the lab session takes place.
 <!-- Any late submission will result in zeros point from that lab session. -->

-A Homework assignment is expected to be turned by 23:59:59 the **second** Saturday after it is announced.
+A Homework assignment is expected to be turned by **23:59:59 the __second__ Saturday** after it is announced.
 Homework turned in late will be docked 10 percentage points per day late.

 For some or all lab exercises and homework assignments, reference solutions will be presented to the class after the deadlines.
 The solutions will typically be presented during the class on the Tuesday after the assignment is due.
 Under no circumstances will late work be accepted after the solution has been presented to the class.